-Do you know what a brag tag is?
+Do you know what a motivational reward is?
 Does it sound like something you might like to try for your classroom management?

 As a former classroom teacher, I would say,